 Volunteer and donor appreciation events are terrific ways to get donors to loosen up so you can engage key stakeholders on a personal level and get to know them.
 Try sponsoring a few informal happy hours or networking events throughout the year.

-How Are They Making a Difference
+5. Share How They Are Making a Difference

 Nonprofits are pretty good at “selling” the need for donations, but sometimes neglect to show donors how their contributions are actually making an impact.
 Stating you reached your $50,000 goal doesn't explain how many people were assisted or what will specifically be accomplished.